Traditional Arabic Hummus

 • 4 garlic cloves, minced

-• 1/2 cup sesame paste (available at most larger supermarkets now, in the middle eastern foods section)
+• ½ cup sesame paste—available at most larger supermarkets, in the Middle Eastern Foods section

 • 2 tablespoons freshly squeezed lemon juice